Answer ... (a) Data processing

 Any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 (b) Data processor

-A natural or legal person that processes personal data on behalf of the data controller and with its authorisation.
+A natural or legal person, or the government, which alone or in conjunction with others processes data on behalf of the data controller.